Actindo-AG/Documentation/PIM/UserInterface/03g_VariantSets.md

     Click this button to add the selected attribute(s) to the variant set.
 This button is only displayed if the checkbox of at least one attribute is selected.

 - [ADD AND GO BACK]
     Click this button to add the selected attribute(s) to the variant set.
 This button is only displayed if the checkbox of at least one attribute is selected.
-The *Add defining attributes* view is closed.
-The defining attributes are displayed in the *Changeable attributes* box.
+The *Add changeable attributes* view is closed.
+The changeable attributes are displayed in the *Changeable attributes* box.

 The list displays all available changeable attributes.
+Depending on the settings, the displayed columns may vary.
 All fields are read-only.
-Depending on the settings, the displayed columns may vary.

 - *Name*
     Attribute name.